brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 7 bht.md

 2. "The meaning of this verse may be thus summed up.
 'On no one has God bestowed all things.
 Each has received a certain measure.
 Being thus dependent on each other, they find it necessary to throw their individual gifts into the common stock, and thus to render mutual aid.'"
 3. "These blessings are said to be the gift of Christ; for, as the apostle, first of all, mentioned the Father, so his aim, as we shall see, is to represent all that we are, and all that we have, as gathered together in Christ."

+### Philip Schaff:
+1. "In contrast with ‘all,’ there is a gift to each one of at; each has a part in the same salvation, and the gift, though adapted to individuals, has its unity."
+2. "The grace’ refers, not to the spiritual gift itself, but rather to the one grace, bestowed by Christ, and manifesting itself in various ways, so that each one has his peculiar gift."
+3. "The gift does not obliterate natural, corporate, local, temporal, individual, differences, but purifies and ennobles them.
+Temperament and natural mental powers, talents and inclinations, are only refined, directed, moved, and used for the Lord’s kingdom and our own salvation."

 ### Archibald T. Robertson:
 1. "According to the measure of the gifts of Christ."
 2. "Each gets the gift that Christ has to bestow for his special case."